docsforadobe/after-effects-scripting-guide/docs/general/project.md

 **Description**

-The current project’s working gamma value, either 2.2 or 2.4.
+The current project's working gamma value, either 2.2 or 2.4.
 Setting values other than 2.2 or 2.4 will cause a scripting error.
-Note that when the project’s color working space is set, the working gamma value is ignored by After Effects.
+Note that when the project's color working space is set, the working gamma value is ignored by After Effects.

 **Type**